marqdouj/dotnet.azuremaps/README.md

 ### 10.0.0-rc-3.1
 - `Layer Options`.
   - Removed the hard-coded default property assignments for nullable properties.
-  This allows the map to assigne the default value if the property was not assigned a value.
+  This allows the map to assign the default value if the property was not assigned a value.

 ### 10.0.0-rc-3.0
 - `MapInterop`.